 There are lots of possible ways to maintain your tank.
 An inch of fish per gallon is a good way to determine how many small tetras you can keep.
 However, don’t forget to do your research on how big the fish will get as the inch per gallon rule is not for big fishes.
 Fishes like Sharks, Pacu and Plecos will quickly outgrow the tanks so it is best not to keep them in your aquarium.

 Local pet stores are good places to research on what species of fishes you can keep together.
 Ghost shrimps and snails can also be added as they produce very little bio load, eat the algae and keep the bottom of the tank clean.

-Here are some good combinations of tetras, other fishes, shrimps and snails that can be kept in 5, 10 or 20 gallons tank:
+Here are some good combinations of tetras, other fish, shrimps and snails that can be kept in 5, 10 or 20 gallons tank:

 5 gallon/ 19 liters

 5 gallon tanks are small so your choice is pretty much limited.